of graduate employers say relevant experience is essential to getting a job with them

 - Written examinations – 5%

-We encourage students on our BA Specialist Hair and Media Make-up top-up course to gain work experience throughout your studies.
+We encourage students on our BA Specialist Hair and Media Make-up top-up course to gain work experience throughout your studies, enabling you to build up your portfolio of work before you graduate.

 Work alongside experts in your sector